Hello everyone and welcome back to another post in our Affiliate Marketing blog post series!

 Last but not least and probably the most important benefit is that Twitter is one of the last social media platforms that still give us the chronological feed.
 Twitter doesn’t have the aggravating algorithm shifts that are taking over Instagram, TikTok, and Facebook right now.
 When you post, that’s when others actually see it.
 Who you follow is the content that you see.
 There may be an occasional advertisement here and there but your feed is rarely overtaken by them as a whole without your control.

 Welp that’s it for today.
-Be on the lookout for our next post on How to Use Twitter as an Affiliate Marketer by subscribing to our blog posts via email here.
+Next up is our post on How to Use Twitter as an Affiliate Marketer in our Affiliate Marketing series here.
 Thanks for reading everyone and feel free to leave your thoughts, comments, concerns, or questions in our comment section below!

 Disclaimer: Affiliate links have been included in this post in which Delux Designs (DE), LLC receives a commission from any sales made through this post.
 We assure you, the products featured through DE from product reviews are products that we recommend based off of our own personal experiences from using them.
 The information given in this post is from a Certified Digital Marketer.
 Results may vary.